 Verdict: If you'll ever actually use this food, taste matters.
 Mountain House wins clearly.

 ReadyWise beats Mountain House on price by roughly 30–50%.
-For large-volume preparedness storage (1–3 months' worth), this difference is significant:
+For large-volume preparedness storage (1–3 months' worth), this difference is significant.
+The American Red Cross recommends budgeting for at minimum a 2-week emergency food supply per household member:

 Mountain House Classic Bucket (52 servings)